 I don’t think that feeling of rejection will ever completely go away, but I can live my best life without knowing how to perform the sign of the cross or how to count prayers using beads on a necklace.
 Instead, I know that I will never reject any of my grandchildren based on religion, race or sexuality.
 And in that case, I have won.
 I am not the runt of the litter.

 I’d like to thank Lindsay from Live, Parent, Teach, Repeat for sharing her story with my followers and me: it takes a lot of courage to open up about such experiences.
 But at the same time, sharing such personal stories can make people aware that they too might not be in a situation that’s good for their mental wellbeing, and show them they’re also not alone in this.
 I know for me, I had a somewhat similar experience being the only black person in my family and school (Suicidal Child #ChildrensMentalHealthWeek).
 I guess for me it was less the runt of the litter and more the literal black sheep.

 So if you’d like to show your appreciation to Lindsay for sharing her story, and to show her that she is wanted, then why not visit her blog (Live, Parent, Teach, Repeat) or one of her social media accounts (Twitter, Facebook, or Instagram) to let her know.

 As always, leave your feedback in the comments section below.
 Also, feel free to share your experiences of feeling unwanted or share how Lindsay’s story of feeling like the unwanted runt of the litter made you feel in the comments section below as well.
 If you want to stay up-to-date with my blog, then sign up for my newsletter below.
-Alternatively, get push notifications of new posts by clicking the red bell icon in the bottom left corner.
+Alternatively, get push notifications for new posts by clicking the red bell icon in the bottom left corner.

 Also, if you’d like to submit your own stories of feeling unwanted, then let me know by contacting me through my social media accounts or by going to the contact page.